Amazons: Maps

-On medieval Borgia Velletri map picture of females with bow and arrow and with spear and shield with description The land formerly of illustrious women of place North (on the bottom) on Edilus fluuius maximus (Volga).
+The medieval Borgia Velletri map pictures females with bow and arrow and others with spear and shield, with the description "The land formerly of illustrious women", at the north (on the bottom) of Edilus fluuius maximus (the Volga river).

-In medieval Fra Mauro map country Ἀμαζόnia placed on the Middle Volga.
+In the medieval Fra Mauro map, a land called Ἀμαζόnia is placed on the Middle Volga region.

 Archaeology

 Speculation that the idea of Amazons, specifically the Amazons known to the Greeks, contains a core of reality is based on archaeological discoveries at kurgan burial sites in the steppes of southern Ukraine and Russia.
-The varied war weapon artifacts found in graves of numerous high-ranking Scythian and Sarmatian warrior women have led scholars to conclude that the Amazonian legend has been inspired by the real world: About 20% of the warrior graves on the lower Don and lower Volga contained women dressed for battle similar to how men dress.
+The varied weapon artifacts found in graves of numerous high-ranking Scythian and Sarmatian warrior women have led scholars to conclude that the Amazonian legend has been inspired by the real world: About 20% of the warrior graves on the lower Don and lower Volga contained women dressed for battle similar to how men dressed.
 Armed women accounted for up to 25% of Sarmatian military burials.
 Russian archaeologist Vera Kovalevskaya asserts that when Scythian men were abroad fighting or hunting, women would have to be able to competently defend themselves, their animals, and their pastures.
+A 2024 report in The Observer described Bronze Age graves in Nakhchivan, Azerbaijan, where women were found buried with weapons including arrowheads, a bronze dagger, and a mace, presenting the finds as part of a broader pattern of female warrior burials in the Caucasus and Eurasian steppe.

 In early 20th century Minoan archeology, a theory regarding Amazon origins in Minoan civilization was raised in an essay by Lewis Richard Farnell and John Myres.
 According to Myres, the tradition interpreted in the light of evidence furnished by supposed Amazon cults seems to have been very similar and may have even originated in Minoan culture.